-At June 30, 2016 and 2015, the College reported a liability of \$4,845,997 and \$2,976,652, respectively, for its proportionate share of the net pension liability related to its participation in SERS.
-The net pension liability was measured as of June 30, 2015, the measurement date, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of January 1, 2015 rolled forward to June 30, 2015 for reporting at June 30, 2016, the reporting date.
-The net pension liability was measured as of June 30, 2014, the measurement date, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of January 1, 2014 rolled forward to June 30, 2014 for reporting at June 30, 2015, the reporting date.
-The College's proportion of the net pension liability was based on its share of the Commonwealth of Massachusetts' collective pension amounts allocated on the basis of actual fringe benefit charges assessed to the College for the fiscal year 2015 and 2014, respectively.
-The Commonwealth's proportionate share was based on actual employer contributions to the SERS for fiscal year 2015 and 2014 relative to total contributions of all participating employers for the fiscal year's.
-At June 30, 2015 and 2014, the College's proportion was 0.043% and 0.040%, respectively.
+At June 30, 2017 and 2016, the College reported a liability of \$3,281,453 and \$4,845,997, respectively, for its proportionate share of the net pension liability related to its participation in SERS.
+The net pension liability as of June 30, 2017, the reporting date, was measured as of June 30, 2016, the measurement date, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of January 1, 2016 rolled forward to June 30, 2016.
+The net pension liability as of June 30, 2016, the reporting date, was measured as of June 30, 2016, the reporting date, was measured as of June 30, 2015, the measurement date, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of January 1, 2015, the measurement date, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of January 1, 2015 rolled forward to June 30, 2015.

+The College's proportion of the net pension liability was based on its share of the Commonwealth of Massachusetts' collective pension amounts allocated on the basis of actual fringe benefit charges assessed to the College for the fiscal year 2016 and 2015, respectively.
+The College's proportionate share was based on actual employer contributions to the SERS for fiscal year 2016 and 2015 relative to total contributions of all participating employers for the fiscal year's.
+At June 30, 2016 and 2015, the College's proportion was 0.024% and 0.043%, respectively.